shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-09-scaling-in-eks-with-karpenter.md

     amiFamily: AmazonLinux2
 ```

-this would create a cluster `karpenter-cluster` in the `eu-west-1` region with a managed Node group `managed-ng-1` and a couple of components for `karpenter` to work:
+this would create an EKS cluster `karpenter-cluster` in the `eu-west-1` region with a managed Node group `managed-ng-1`, install `karpenter` and a couple of components for `karpenter` to work with:

 1. `eksctl-KarpenterControllerPolicy-karpenter-cluster` - An [IAM policy](https://github.com/aws/karpenter/blob/30a4a5af24fb065471c9ec1203db861d9eb45ac4/website/content/en/v0.15.0/getting-started/getting-started-with-eksctl/cloudformation.yaml#L34-L66) with permissions to provision nodes and spot instances.
 2. `eksctl-karpenter-cluster-iamservice-role` - An IAM role with IAM policy `eksctl-KarpenterControllerPolicy-karpenter-cluster` and attached to the service account used by karpenter to allow it to provision instances.